AlifPD/Kumparan-Tech_Test/README.md

 # Kumparan-Tech_Test
- this is repository for the Kumparan Technical Test
+This is repository for the Kumparan Technical Test